kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

 # NOTE: You will probably want to adjust the `totalTerminalDifficulty` much higher to ensure the EL nodes don't go through the Merge (as they won't have CL nodes)
 executionLayerOnly: false

-#  If set to false, we won't wait for the EL clients to mine at least 1 block before proceeding with adding the CL clients
-#  This is purely for debug purposes; waiting for blockNumber > 0 is required for the CL network to behave as
-#   expected, but that wait can be several minutes.
-Skipping the wait can be a good way to shorten the debug loop on a
-#   CL client that's failing to start.
-waitForMining: true

 #  If set, the module will block until a finalized epoch has occurred.
 #  If `waitForVerifications` is set to true, this extra wait will be skipped.
 waitForFinalization: false

 #  If set to true, the module will block until all verifications have passed
 waitForVerifications: false

-#  If set, this will be the maximum number of epochs to wait for the TTD to be reached.
-#  Verifications will be marked as failed if the TTD takes longer.
-verificationsTTDEpochLimit: 5

 #  If set, after the merge, this will be the maximum number of epochs wait for the verifications to succeed.
 verificationsEpochLimit: 5